Gr3q/opensubsonic-cli/docs/Inconsistencies.md

 * `PlayQueue` description incorrect
 * `PodcastChannel` `errorMessage` existence could depend on `status` in documentation?
 * `GetSimilarSongs` and `GetSimilarSongs2` response type is the same in the spec (not the names)?
+* `User` example uses booleans and integers as strings, but they are typed as booleans and integers.

 ## Future Improvements